nalipaz/home-assistant-config/README.md

 ## Servers
 Home assistant is also setup to monitor a few servers in the house.
 The monitoring is a simple ping to be sure they are up, when they go down I receive notifications.

- * Obhai OBi200 - For voip with Google voice
+ * Obihai OBi200 - For voip with Google voice
  * Plex Client - A client running in our guest room.
 It runs on a raspberry pi using rasplex.
- * Canon Printer - This is a wifi printer and it is monitored to see that it stays on the network.
+ * Canon Printer - This is a wifi printer and it is monitored to see that it stays on the network as well as ink levels using a custom component.